ernsheong/jonlinblog.com/source/blog/2017-06-28-tired-of-vicarious-dream.html.markdown

 I decided to cut everything in my life that I was unhappy with.
 I’ve had enough of living someone else’s vicarious dream.
 Yes, mum, enough is enough.

-I studied in the US, and now I have to live like an stereotypical Asian?
+I studied in the US, and now I have to live like a stereotypical Asian?
 Cookie-cutter career all the way up the ladder to who-knows-where?

 I was “big” in high school.
 “Most likely to succeed”, my school magazine said.
 I know of many high school friends who already have had much success with their ventures, and I am nowhere near that.
 I am just a nobody slogging for the corporation.